2017 MTBPARKS PASS PERKS

 Blue Mountain Bike Park (Pennsylvania) Overview

 Blue Mountain Bike Park located in Palmerton, PA is a lift-serviced bike park with 21 trails, and more coming soon.
 Blue Mountain offers trails perfect for riders of all abilities.
 At Blue Mountain, the downhill trails are cut very naturally without using a lot man-made features.
 You can expect decent rock gardens along the way down the difficult courses.
 Riders heading to the park will enjoy the mix of loose rocks and natural terrain, which offer up a myriad of challenges.
-Check out Blue Mountain Bike Park for FREE this summer with your MTBparks Pass!

 What to Expect Riding at Blue Mountain Bike Park